Harrie Geelen

-A lot of his children books are published by Querido.
+A lot of his children books were published by Querido.
 Some of his books are published in Japan, Sweden, and France.
 The animated documentary about addiction "Getekende Mensen" won a "Gouden Kalf", the Dutch award for outstanding television programmes.
-Many documentaries made by him at Toonder Studio's won prizes in New Work and Paris.
+Many documentaries made by him at Toonder Studios won prizes in New Work and Paris.

 Some of the series he worked on: